BardicDefense/purple-hack/README.md

 ## Trap Detection

-Spotting a trap is a Perception check.
+Spotting a trap requires a successful Perception check, usually rolled in secret by the referee.
 A character can actively search a 10' square for traps.
 This takes 1 turn; only one person can search a given square at any one time.
 Subtle but ultimately visible traps and triggers (such as tripwires) should be automatically detected by this; a failed search usually does not trigger traps.

 How well a trap is concealed determines the difficulty.
 The average concealed trap is Very Hard (17+) to spot during cautious exploration, or Daunting (11+) if actively being searched for and not visible.